 Japan has replaced America as the world’s most sought-after denim fabricators because they can afford to care about things like quality and craftsmanship, rather than simply cranking out as many sheets of fabric as is robotically possible each day.
 These ones are in J.Crew’s new-ish “athletic” fit, which is roomy in the seat but still has a decent taper at the ankles.
 Remember: dad jeans are back, but bootcut jeans are absolutely still lame as fuck.

-Despite being cut from a sturdy and durable 13.4oz fabric, Flint and Tinder’s Selvage Jeans still manages to offer comfort by way of built-in-stretch that helps to support one’s body movements, meaning you can wear them all day long sans any discomfort.
-We’re partial to this vintage-inspired wash featuring patina accents along the front of the leg for that perfectly worn in look.
+Despite being cut from a sturdy and durable American-made fabric, Flint and Tinder’s Selvage Jeans still manages to offer comfort by way of built-in-stretch that helps to support one’s body movements, meaning you can wear them all day long sans any discomfort.
+We’re partial to this wash for it’s signature antique metal buttons, chain-stitched hem and distressed coloring.

 If you’re a Levi’s guy, you probably already know which “number” you prefer, but if that number is 501 or 511, maybe let loose and try something with a little more breathing room this year?
 It’s just an idea.
-A very comfy idea.
+A very comfy, flexible idea.